KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ## Training Data
 A sample dataset is included, but the full datasets are linked in the `Datasets` pane of this repo.
 Training code for replicating full construction of all models will be released soon.

+To the best of our knowledge, there are currently no open-source datasets that provide jointly aligned olfactory, visual, and linguistic annotations.
+A “true” multimodal evaluation would require measuring the chemical composition of scenes (e.g., using gas-chromatography mass-spectrometry) while simultaneously capturing images and collecting perceptual descriptors from human olfactory judges.
+Such a benchmark would demand substantial new data collection efforts and instrumentation.
+Consequently, we evaluate our models indirectly, using surrogate metrics (e.g., cross-modal retrieval performance, odor descriptor classification accuracy, clustering quality).
+While these evaluations do not provide ground-truth verification of odor presence in images, they offer a first step toward demonstrating alignment between modalities and are perfect for exploratory research.
+We draw analogy from past successes in ML datasets, such as precursors to CLIP that lacked large data pairings and were evaluated on retrieval-like tasks.
+Just as CLIP used contrastive objectives to construct vision-language relationships, we borrow similar principles to strengthen olfaction-vision-language weights.
+Humans interpret smell with lingual descriptors such as "fruity" and "musky", allowing language to act as a bridge between olfaction and vision data.

 ## Directory Structure